-The preservation project began with field work - LOTS of field work - that began at the end of May 2019.
+The preservation project began with field work - LOTS of field work - at the end of May 2019.
 The peonies were hidden in an overgrown field.
 Little did we know the colorful, extravagant blooms and varieties that awaited us.

 These are just a few of the NGC members & volunteers that started with hand weeding, trimming, and lopping of small trees in order to locate, mark and identify more than 150 peony plants.

-Double whites began blooming at the original Christman farm house.
+Double whites began blooming at the original Christman/Smith farm house.
 These plants sent up buds at the end of May and held their long lasting blooms well into late June.
 They survived spring rainstorms and high winds.

 Throughout his career, Mr. Christman took photos of peonies which were developed on glass slides.
-His grandson, Bud Smith, donated 400 glass slides to the Chicago Botanic Garden for restoration and preservation in their archives.
+His grandson, Bud Smith, donated 400 slides to the Chicago Botanic Garden for restoration and preservation in their archives.
 Mr. & Mrs. Smith and several members of NGC gathered to view the delicate slides.